 In the words of Adobe Digital Insights Manager Vivek Pandya; COVID-19 accelerated e-commerce growth by “4 to 6 years.”
-Retail and shipping industries may have overcome the month-long shipping delays of March and April, but they’re still struggling to keep up with record-breaking online sales and deliveries.
+Retail and shipping industries may have overcome the month-long shipping delays of 2020, but they’re still struggling to keep up with record-breaking online sales and deliveries.
+In short, supply chains issues are still a problem.

 Annual holiday shopping surges always lead to shipping delays, mismanaged packages, and frustrating backorders.
-But this year is unique, as we’re throwing extra weight on an already-strained system.
-People are afraid to shop in-store, major retailers like Walmart are canceling in-store Black Friday events, and social distancing could encourage families to send more letters and packages than usual.
+But 2021 is unique—just like in 2020, we’re throwing extra weight on an already-strained system.
+Retailers like Walmart may cancel in-store Black Friday events again, Amazon is offering new ways to send gifts through its website, and people are more in tune with online shopping than ever before.

 So, when should you start your Christmas shopping?
 How early is too early, and is there any way to put less strain on the retail and shipping industries?